magwenelab/WeavePop/README.md

 conda activate shiny
 shiny run /<path-to>/WeavePop/query_database/app.py
 ```
-Use the app in a browser: Copy the link that appears in the output (e.g. http://127.0.0.1:8000) and paste it into your web browser.
+To open the app in a browser: Copy the link that appears in the output (e.g. http://127.0.0.1:8000) and paste it into your web browser.
 Don't close the terminal while you are using the app.

 These steps assume that you are using a local machine.
-If you have WeavePop and your results in a remote machine, you can either download `query_database/` and the `results/02.Datasets/database.db` file and do the installation and use the WeavePop-Shiny locally, or use VSCode with the Remote extension and Shiny extension to use the WeavePop-Shiny remotely.
+If you have WeavePop and your results in a remote machine, you can either download `query_database/` and the `results/02.Datasets/database.db` file, do the installation and use the WeavePop-Shiny locally, or use VSCode with extensions and **Remote** and **Shiny** to use the WeavePop-Shiny remotely.

 <div style="text-align: center;">
   <img src=".figs/shiny.png" alt="Shiny CNV window example" />